Keane-Tan/CosmicRayTileTest/README.md

 Note, these scripts were written to handle any number of runs.
 So if you want to increase the statistics, you can always perform more 4-hour runs.
 To minimize the temperature effect, you can also perform shorter runs such as 1-hour or 2-hour runs.
 Just make sure the run number for the LED calibration file is the same the run number of the tile measurement file.

 See https://twiki.cern.ch/twiki/bin/view/Sandbox/URHGCALSOTCosmicRay for detail on the setup and how to measure a tile.

+### Brief Explanation of Each Script
+1. run_script.py - it works exactly like a bash script.
+It creates/deletes folders and files and runs other scripts in the correct sequence, minimizing manual work from user.
+2. peCalc_script.py - it calculates the ADC voltage to PE number conversion factor and all the important results such as truncated PE mean etc. It is used on the LED calibration files and the tile measurement files.
+All the conversion factors for different runs are saved in Output/ConversionFactors.
+3. calculate.py - after running over all the LED calibration and tile measurement files, run_script.py will combine all the analysed tile measurement files into a single file via the ROOT function "hadd", effectively adding up all the statistics from different runs. calculate.py then calculates all the important results from the combined file.